Jordybastien/hotel_booking/README.md

 ## Concepts Covered/interacted with

-1. Hotwire/Stimulus: The application utilizes Hotwire and Stimulus for seamless, live-updating user interfaces.
+1. Hotwire/Stimulus: The application utilizes Hotwire and Stimulus for seamless, live-updating user interfaces(lazy-loading items, display modals).

 2. Minor Use of Presenters: Presenters are used sparingly to enhance the view layer with cleaner, more maintainable code.